Baby sleeping bag: What should be worn underneath?

 • the so-called TOG value, which indicates the thermal resistance of a sleeping bag.

-Experts recommend a temperature of 16–18 degrees Celsius in the sleeping area as the ideal sleeping temperature for babies.
+As the ideal sleeping temperature for babies, experts recommend a temperature of 16–18 degrees Celsius in the sleeping environment.

 How can you tell if the baby is cold while sleeping?

-You have ensured the right room temperature and chosen a sleeping sack with the correct TOG rating for the current season, but how can you tell if your child is warm enough or possibly overdressed while sleeping?
+You have ensured the right room temperature and chosen a Sleeping Bag with the appropriate TOG rating for the current season, but how can you tell if your child is warm enough or possibly overdressed while sleeping?

 Important to know: Cold hands and feet are not reliable indicators.

-The sense of temperature and the ideal sleeping temperature vary from child to child and can differ greatly.
-Therefore, you should always feel your baby's neck to be absolutely sure:
+Temperature sensitivity and the optimal sleeping temperature vary from child to child and can differ greatly.
+Therefore, you should always feel your baby's body temperature at the neck to be absolutely sure:

-• If the neck is cold, your little one is likely too cool.
+• If the neck is cold, your little one is probably too cool.

-• If the neck is pleasantly warm but not hot, the infant's body temperature seems to be well regulated.
+• If the neck feels comfortably warm but not hot, the infant’s body temperature seems to be properly regulated.

 • If the neck is sweaty, your child is likely too warm.

-If you have noticed that your baby is either cold or sweating, you can easily regulate their body temperature by adjusting the sleepwear inside the sleeping bag to their needs.
+If you have noticed that your baby is either cold or sweating, you can easily regulate their body temperature by adjusting the sleeping clothing in the Sleeping Bag to their needs.

-Our temperature chart shows you how to dress your baby appropriately at night: On the left, you will find the room temperature, and on the right in the columns, the respective TOG value of the sleeping bag.
-In the matrix, you can easily see which clothing inside the sleeping bag is suitable:
+Our temperature chart shows you how to dress your baby appropriately at night: On the left, you will find the room temperature, and on the right in the columns, the respective TOG value of the Sleeping Bag.
+In the matrix, you can easily see which clothing in the Sleeping Bag is appropriate:

 An example:

-• Your baby wears a sleeping sack with a TOG value of 1.0 TOG in summer and the room temperature is 22–24° degrees – then a short-sleeved bodysuit under the sleeping sack is recommended.
+• Your baby wears a sleeping bag with a TOG rating of 1.0 TOG in summer and the room temperature is 22–24° Celsius – then a short-sleeved body suit under the sleeping bag is recommended.

-• If the room temperature changes to about 20–22° degrees, a long-sleeved bodysuit would be better for your little one.
+• If the room temperature changes to about 20–22° Celsius, a long-sleeved body suit would be better for your little one.

 • Depending on the room temperature and TOG value, often long- or short-sleeved bodysuits and sometimes just a diaper are enough.

-• If you feel that your baby is still too cold despite the Clothing Line, be sure to avoid an extra blanket over the Sleeping Bag to prevent the risk of overheating.
+• If you feel that your baby is still too cold despite the Clothing Line, be sure to avoid using an additional blanket over the Sleeping Bag to prevent the risk of overheating.
 Instead, choose a warmer Sleeping Bag.

-• For the same reason, you should also avoid a cap, because if your newborn is too warm, the excess heat will be released through the head.
+• For the same reason, you should also avoid a hat, because if your newborn gets too hot, the excess heat is released through the head.
 Socks also do not belong to the appropriate sleepwear in the Sleeping Bag, as there is also a risk of overheating here.

 • If you have further questions about baby sleeping bags, you can find more tips in our sleeping bag guide.

-• In the Sterntaler® online shop, you will also find suitable toxin-free baby clothing made from skin-friendly cotton, so you can create the perfect sleeping environment for your little one.
+• In the Sterntaler® online shop, you will also find suitable non-toxic baby clothing made from skin-friendly cotton, so you can create the optimal sleeping environment for your little one.

 Back to the magazine